Ways to Give

 You can use the online giving form to quickly and safely make your contribution on our secure server.
-There are also forms for mailing gifts or setting up an EFT by checks or money order.
 Please let us know if you want your gift used for a specific purpose, by indicating that purpose either in the memo line or in a letter to us.

 Stocks, mutual funds, bonds and other publicly traded securities is an easy and tax-effective way for you to make a gift to the Southern Illinois University Foundation.
 There are various ways of transferring these gifts such as a transfer of securities from the donor's brokerage account or delivery of the actual certificate to the Foundation.
 Your benefits for gifts of stocks and bonds are avoid paying capital gains tax on the sale of appreciated stock, receive a charitable income tax deduction, further our mission today.
 You can make your gift of stocks by electronic transfer - Please contact us for instructions on how you can transfer stock or bonds from your brokerage or investment account to the Southern Illinois University Foundation, or by certified mail - If you hold securities in certificate form, you will need to mail two envelopes separately to complete your gift.
 In the first envelope, place the unsigned stock certificate(s).
 In the other envelope, include a signed stock power for each certificate.
 You may obtain this power from your broker or bank.
 Please remember to use certified mail.